50 years of sailing experience on board – and I was the beginner

 Just like in real business.

-What was your biggest learning journey?
+🚀 What has been your biggest learning journey?